1918 (1985 film)

 1918 (also known as Horton Foote's 1918) is a 1985 American drama film directed by Ken Harrison and starring William Converse-Roberts, Hallie Foote, and Matthew Broderick.
 It is based on the play 1918 by Horton Foote, who also wrote the screenplay for the film.
 It was followed by On Valentine's Day.

 Plot

 It's 1918, the height of United States involvement in World War I: Liberty Bonds are sold, German immigrants are suspected as traitors or saboteurs, young men everywhere succumb to the patriotism and propaganda, and enlist.
 In a small Texas town, Horace Robedaux feels the pressure.

-He does not want to leave his young wife Elizabeth and their young child Jenny, but Elizabeth's can't-do-anything-right little brother constantly talks about the war.
-Elizabeth's stern father, who opposed the marriage initially, now has plans to take care of his daughter and the child, so Horace can fight for his country, but the Spanish flu influenza epidemic sweeping the town (and the U.S.) may change everyone's plans.
+He does not want to leave his young wife Elizabeth and their young child Jenny, but Elizabeth's can't-do-anything-right younger brother Brother Vaughn constantly talks about the war.
+The young man sees the glory in battle and is eager to go to France and prove himself a hero.
+He later reveals to Elizabeth that he has flunked out of college due to drinking and partying and in so doing has got a fellow student pregnant.
+He begs Elizabeth for a loan so they can get an abortion and Elizabeth grudgingly gives him the money.